logicog/firmata_mod/README.md

 # Installation
 Install build dependencies to build external kernel modules.
-On Debian you can simply install in the linux headers and all necessary build dependencies such as the compiler used to build the running kernel will be pulled in,
+On Debian you can simply install the linux headers and all necessary build dependencies such as the compiler used to build the running kernel will be pulled in,
 too:
 ```